-Eligibility criteria for appearing in JEE Advanced 2017
+Eligibility Criteria for Appearing in JEE Advanced 2018

-Criterion 1 – Performance in JEE (Main) 2017: The candidate should be among the top 2,20,000 candidates (all categories included) in JEE (Main) 2017.
+Criterion 1 – Performance in JEE Main 2018: The candidate should be among the top 2,24,000 candidates (all categories included) in JEE Main 2018.
 The percentages of the total number of candidates for various categories is as follows:

 50.5% for GEN (from the common merit list), 27% for OBCNCL, 15% for SC and 7.5% for ST. Within each of these four categories, 3% horizontal reservation is available for PwD candidates.

-Criterion 4 – Earlier admission at IITs/ISM: The candidate should NOT have taken admission (irrespective of whether or not he/she continued in the program) OR even accepted admission by paying admission fee at any of the IITs or ISM in the past; even candidates whose admission was cancelled are NOT eligible.
-However, candidates who have been admitted to a preparatory course in any of the IITs in 2016 can appear for JEE (Advanced) 2017.
+Criterion 5 – Earlier admission at IITs: The candidate should NOT have taken admission (irrespective of whether or not he/she continued in the program) OR even accepted admission by paying admission fee at any of the IITs in the past; even candidates whose admission was cancelled are NOT eligible.
+However, candidates who have been admitted to a preparatory course in any of the IITs in 2017 can appear for JEE (Advanced) 2018.

-For admission in IITs and ISM a candidate should either be in category wise top 20 percentile in class XII or must have scored at least 75% aggregate marks for general and OBC-NCL or 65% aggregate marks for SC, ST and PwD candidates.
+Performance in Class 12 (or equivalent) Board Examination : For admission in IITs, a candidate should either be in category wise top 20 percentile in class XII or must have scored at least 75% aggregate marks for general and OBC-NCL or 65% aggregate marks for SC, ST and PwD candidates.

 Past Year Papers of JEE Advanced are available here: IIT JEE Papers

-Mystudycart provides complete support for JEE Coaching, BITSAT Coaching, VITEEE Coaching, Coaching for state level entrance examinations like COMEDK- Karnataka, EAMCET- AP, WBJEE Coaching, and KEAM Coaching -Kerala: JEE Online Coaching
+Mystudycart provides complete support for JEE Coaching, BITSAT Coaching, VITEEE Coaching, Coaching for state level entrance examinations like COMEDK- Karnataka, EAMCET- AP, WBJEE, and KEAM-Kerala: JEE Online Coaching